dlewis27/SSRgenotyper/README.md

 bedtools getfasta -fi myReference.fasta -bed cat_f1.gff -fo myReferenceForSSRgenotyper.fasta

 ## Prepping the SAM Files
+while the whole SAM file can be passed in, this is strongly discouraged as it will slow down the run time.
+Filtering the file with samtools will speed it up.
+For example, run:

-The sam files should be filtered for quality, the headers removed and only the first 10 row should be kept.
-This can be done with samtools and cut: samtools view -q 45 <samFile> | cut -f1-10 > <samFile>.f1 The sam files should be provided in as a list in a text document with each file name on a new line.
+samtools view -q 45 <samFile> > samFile.f1

+The sam files should be provided in as a list in a text document with each file name on a new line.
 This can be done with: ls *.f1 > samFiles.txt